-C S: Which one of these 40 pictures are you?
+C S: John which one of these 40 pictures are you?

-C S: None of the 39 pictures look like you except John # 40!
+C S: None of the 39 pictures look like you, except the John # 40!

 C S: You mean the 39 Johns are only your past images or memories of you?

 C S: Can you see any of those past 39 Johns who were real and living, some time back?
 Any time, anywhere in the universe?

 John: Never.
 All those shapes of me disappeared forever.
 They can never be seen.

 C S: What do we call the people who were being seen in the past but can never be seen any more?
 Let us assume they are not in the missing persons list.

 C S: Are you saying that all the 39 JOHNS are dead and only JOHN # 40 is alive?

 John: How do you call those Johns dead?
 I am very much alive in this form!